matt328/triton/README.md

 ## Building/Running

-This has recently been migrated to using CMake, and I use vscode primarily for development.
+This has ~~recently~~ been migrated to using CMake, and I use vscode primarily for development.
 So far everything works well on Windows as well as OS X ~~and Linux~~.
 Linux build is having some issues right now, and I don't have a Linux desktop environment configured at the moment but it'll be back someday.

 Dependency management has been migrated into vanilla CMake using FetchContent but the Vulkan SDK still needs installed manually.

 1. Install the [Vulkan SDK](https://vulkan.lunarg.com/) and make sure the env var `VULKAN_SDK` gets set appropriately on your system
 1. Clone the repo
-1. `cmake -B build . -G "Ninja"`
+1. `cmake --preset <preset>`
-1. `cmake --build .\build --config Debug -j 18 --target editor`
+1. `cmake --build --preset <preset>`
-1. `./bin/editor[.exe]`

 ## Testing

 Testing is using Catch2, Trompeloeil for mocking, llvm-cov for coverage.
+There is a CMake Preset to use to enable coverage, `debug-coverage`.

+1. `cmake --preset debug-coverage`
+1. `cmake --build --preset --target <test project>`
+1. `ninja ccov-export-<test project>`

+This will write out an lcov info file into `build/debug-coverage/ccov` and you can configure and IDE plugin to display it in the gutters.

+I create a VSCode task to run the ninja target, and use `Coverage Gutters` in watch mode for immediate feedback on how test coverage is progressing and which, if any, branches I might have missed.

 ## C++ Compiler Notes

+CMake Presets exist for clang and Visual Studio 17 2022.

 Largely simplified thanks to using Ninja instead of make.
 Ninja is cross platform, so no messing around with mingw32 builds, and seems to be a bit faster even with this tiny little project.
 Just install CMake, LLVM, and Ninja.
 These should be the same on all 3 platforms now.
 The `Visual Studio 17 2022` should generate a valid project, there is a small issue with the assets being located relative to the executable when debugging, but that is currently being worked on.
 That being said I mostly use ninja, clang, and VSCode for development.